-Today the challenge and decree is to us: submit to God in reverence and love, and embrace His Son and His discipline completely.
-We should not hesitate nor linger in indecision.
-Hear the gospel, believe it, obey it and cling to Christ forever.
+Today the challenge and decree is to us: submit to God in reverence and love and embrace His Son and His discipline completely.
+May we not hesitate or linger in indecision.

+Hear the gospel.
+Believe it.
+Obey it and cling to Christ forever.
 He is our only hope.
 If we refuse to give ourselves wholly to Him in the face of what He paid as a ransom price for our sinful condition, we will incur the fierce wrath of an insulted and grieved Monarch.
 We will perish forever, regardless of our flimsy excuses and vain reasonings.
 How wise are all who seek refuge in Him, and how happy they are who experience His love and tender care!
 Oh, hasten and embrace the Son!
 Give up your sinful ways and take up your cross and follow Him!